sonatype-nexus-community/nexusiq-successmetrics/README.md

 iq.passwd
 ```

-:warning: If you are using the get-metrics Docker image on the Nexus IQ machine then you cannot use `127.0.0.1` in the iq.url.
+&#9888; If you are using the get-metrics Docker image on the Nexus IQ machine then you cannot use `127.0.0.1` in the iq.url.
 You should instead use `host.docker.internal`.

 #### Time period for which data should be fetched